Counseling Degrees & Licenses in Wisconsin

 • Have a BCBA certification

-BBehavior analyst licenses in Wisconsin expire on December 14th of even-numbered years.
-The cost to renew a license is $59.
+Behavior analyst licenses in Wisconsin expire on December 14th of even-numbered years.

-Proof of current BCBA certification is required to renew a behavior analyst license.
+Proof of current BCBA certification and payment of renewal fee are required to renew a behavior analyst license.

 Marriage and Family Therapy Licenses in Wisconsin